High-quality, nationally recognized stroke care is right here, close to home.

 You can feel confident in the care you’ll receive at Dartmouth Health, because we have been recognized over and over again by trusted national leaders.

-Cerebrovascular Disease and Stroke Program recognized by U.S. News & World Report for 2021-2022
+Recognized for excellence by U.S. News & World Report

-Dartmouth Hitchcock Medical Center is rated as high performing in stroke by U.S. News & World Report in 2021-2022.
+Dartmouth Hitchcock Medical Center is recognized as a high-performing hospital for outstanding stroke care by U.S. News & World Report.